cheerz/guidelines/README.md

 ### Exhaustive when

 Kotlin language does not provide a nice way to force the exhaustivity of `when` statements that do not return a value.
-If you need to check exhaustivity at compile-time, it's okay to use the following syntax although this is a hack.
+To check exhaustivity at compile-time, we must use the following syntax:

 ```kotlin
 // This is okay